How to get your child used to their new hearing aids

 Consistent hearing aid use is essential.
 Children need to hear sounds, words and sentences repeatedly to develop their speech and language skills.
 They rely on you to develop a habit of consistent use.
 Here are some tips to help you make a smooth transition.

 Adjust your attitude

-Getting used to aids is a team effort.
+Getting used to hearing aids is a team effort.
 Your approach will influence your child’s attitude to their hearing aids over the long term.
 Children are very perceptive and will pick up on your facial expressions and body movements.
-Even if you don’t feel it, try to appear positive (or at least neutral) and matter-of-fact when handling or discussing aids.
+Even if you don’t feel it yet, try to appear positive (or at least neutral) and matter-of-fact when handling or discussing aids.
 Encourage family members to do the same.
 Your child needs to approach hearing aids as something they put on every day, like clothes.
-The last thing you want is a child who feels wearing one is a bad thing or wants to hide it away.
+The last thing you want is a child who feels wearing a hearing aid is a bad thing or wants to hide them away.

-Work on getting your child to wear their hearing aids for a few short bursts during the day.
+Work on getting your child to wear their hearing aids for a few short bursts during the day to start.
 Then increase use over the course of a few weeks.
-Every child is different, but aim for fulltime use while awake within a month or so.
+Every child is different, but a good aim is introducing full time use while awake within a month or so.
 The most important thing is to be persistent and to steadily increase your child’s aid use.

 Pick the right moment

 Start with a quiet place at home, when you have at least 10 to 15 minutes to focus, and your child is calm and settled.
 A quiet activity that your child enjoys might help distract them from the hearing aids.
 For babies, this can be as simple as talking and singing songs.
 Older children might like a story book, special toy, music or dancing, or a favourite TV program.

 Focus your attention on them, not the hearing aids, and enjoy this time together.
 They might notice the feel and sound of the hearing aids, and put their hands up to touch them.
 Try to distract your child in some way.
 If necessary, gently move their hands away.
 Keep their hands busy by giving them something else to hold.